LuciNyan/ts-known/README.md

 # ts-known
 Are you tired of dealing with the unpredictable nature of unknown variables in your TypeScript projects?
 Does it feel like a hassle to manage errors caught by try-catch, network-transmitted data, and parsed JSON objects?
 Look no further than ts-known!

 **ts-known** is a library that provides a collection of guards for common types, as well as functions to quickly generate type-specific guards.
-With ts-known, you can easily handle unknown type variables and ensure your code is always safe.
+With **ts-known**, you can easily handle unknown type variables and ensure your code is always safe.

 ## Installation
 To install **ts-known**, simply use your favorite package manager: